Suicide

 2025-0471 16 Sep 2025 West Yorkshire (East)

-Concerns summary There is no formal system for communication, information sharing, and handover of patient data between a respite facility and the Intensive Support Service, creating significant risk.
+Concerns summary (AI summary) There is no formal system for communication, information sharing, and handover of patient data between a respite facility and the Intensive Support Service, creating significant risk.

-Action taken summary Leeds and Yorkshire Partnership NHS Foundation Trust and Leeds Survivor-Led Crisis Service have implemented a standardised daily handover template and daily 'huddle' meetings to improve formal communi
+Action Taken (AI summary) Leeds and York Partnership NHS Foundation Trust and Leeds Survivor-Led Crisis Service have jointly developed a standardised daily handover template and implemented daily 'huddle' meetings for patients admitted to the respite facility.
+Additional measures include joint referral points, book-in meetings, joint reviews, weekly interface meetings, recommencement of operations meetings, and Clinical Improvement Forum meetings.

 Charlotte Tetley